FilledStacks/expression-ui/README.md

 These tasks are all related to improving the dev experience, majority of them will probably be code generation using dart cli (not the build_runner package).

-The goal would be to read the rive file and use the data in there to improve the developers experience.
+The goal would be to read the open-source rendering runtime by rive and use it to improve the developers experience.

 - [ ] Automatic binding of click events and callbacks
 - [ ] Type safe referencing of all states, animations, events and artboards